NotClynt/File-Uploader/README.md

   1. Download repo
   2. Upload to your webhost
   3. Create database
-  4. Insert DB.sql into your database
+  4. Go to domain.com/installer/
+  5. Complete all steps
-  5. Go to src folder
+  6. Go to domain.com/
-  6. Add your database credentials in database.php
-  7. Edit config.php
+  7. Enjoy
-  8. Have fun skidding
 ```

 ## Features